carbon-language/carbon-lang/docs/design/interoperability/other_syntax.md

 ## Macros

-C/C++ macros that are defined as constants will be imported as constants.
+C/C++ macros that are compile-time constant will be imported as constants.
 Otherwise, macros will be unavailable in Carbon.

 For example, given the C code: